bufbuild-ru/docs/docs/protovalidate/quickstart/index.md

     (venv) $ pip install -r requirements.txt --extra-index-url https://buf.build/gen/python
     ```

 3. Run `weather_test.py`.
-It should fail—it expects invalid latitudes and longitudes to be rejected, but you haven't yet added any validation.
+It should fail — it expects invalid latitudes and longitudes to be rejected, but you haven't yet added any validation.

     ```console
     $ python3 -m unittest -v weather_test.py